MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/utilities.md

 ---
-title: Console Utilities API Reference
+title: Console tool utility functions and selectors
-description: A reference of convenience commands available in the Microsoft Edge DevTools Console.
+description: Convenience utility functions, commands, and DOM selectors that are available in the Console tool in Microsoft Edge DevTools, but not through JavaScript source files.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual